CyanD/cyand.github.io/_posts/2020-09/2020-09-02-working-log.md

 * Emphasis the weight of vowel frame loss when adaptation training to avoid the u/v prediction error
 * Update new samples

+## 2020/09/24 Thu.

+* Use WebRTC tool to reduce noise of target speech
+* iteration = 200 vs 1000

+## 2020/09/25 Fri.

+* Apply CMVN on acoustic features
+* New model architecture